cosmos/sdk-tutorials/academy/xl-cosmjs/with-keplr.md

 </HighlightBox>

 CosmJS allows you to connect with [Keplr](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap), the widely used browser extension, to manage your private keys.
-In a previous section you used the command-line and CosmJS to issue commands to the Cosmos Hub testnet.
+In a previous section you used the command-line and CosmJS to issue commands to the Cosmos Hub Testnet.
 In this tutorial, you are working on a browser application that interacts with the Keplr extension.

-You will again connect to the Cosmos Hub testnet.
+You will again connect to the Cosmos Hub Testnet.
 Optionally, connect to your locally running Cosmos blockchain using `simapp` as explained [before](./first-steps.md).

 To keep the focus on CosmJS and Keplr, you are going to use ready-made pages created by the Next.js framework.
 Do not worry if you routinely use another framework, the CosmJS-specific code in this tutorial can be applied similarly in Angular, Vue, and other frameworks.